 Clicking on the ‘Projects‘ tab and looking at my work is a better way to get to know me, but for those interested or curious, here’s a brief nutshell version of who I am.

 Born and raised in the Seattle area, I settled on “darling of the stage and screen” as my career goal at the tender age of 6.
-A series of choirs and drama camps and school plays followed, until I realized in high school that I was not actually a particularly good actor.
+A series of choirs and drama camps and school plays followed, until I realized that I was not actually a particularly good actor.
 I took my wounded ego off to college, and began dabbling in other things.

 Back to Seattle, where I returned to school and finished my degree whilst working on the student newspaper.
-I spent the next six years freelancing as a music journalist, writing for Razorcake Magazine (CA), the Richmond Times-Dispatch (VA), and Candy for Bad Children (the internet), as well as a couple of liner notes for the Overdue Collection Agency record label.
+I spent the next six years freelancing as a music journalist, writing for Razorcake Magazine (CA), the Richmond Times-Dispatch (VA), and Candy for Bad Children (the internet), as well as some liner notes for the Overdue Collection Agency record label.
 In another fit of pique, I decided I was tired of writing about other people’s music and wanted to make my own, and invited my brother Aaron J. Shay to start The Mongrel Jews, Seattle’s finest folk punk band (2009-2017).
 I taught myself to play washboard, mandolin, and ukulele, and began writing and performing solo material in 2013.
 I also began doing session work for other musicians (a full list of which can be perused on the Music page), and performing in and music directing local theater productions.
 I finally recorded and released my first full-length album, You Have Queer Street Cred, in 2018, and toured it down the coast.

 I had been writing short fiction since my return to Seattle, and finally self-published two of the stories as handmade chapbooks in 2014 and 2017 respectively.
 I then recorded and released an audiobook collection, The Wedding Band and Other Stories, in March of 2020.

 As of 2024, I decided to take a break from constantly begging people to notice me.
 I am still writing, singing, and occasionally playing music where other people can hear, and some day I may finally record that album I was working on when the pandemic hit.
-For now, I live in Ballard with two guinea pigs and a surprising number of spider plants, and freelance as a copy editor.
+For now, I live in Seattle with two guinea pigs and a surprising number of spider plants, and freelance as a copy editor.